-Another relevant aspect is that they draw up stand-alone documents on a voluntary basis which are additional to their financial reports, and which, though similar in their overall information objectives (showing the degree of sustainable development), adopt dissimilar reporting models, this adding a distinctive feature to our inquiry.
-In particular, the models utilized by the three SMEs are inspired to a different degree by two references, i.e., the sustainability reporting according to the indications by the Global Reporting Initiative (GRI), and the integrated reporting following the Framework published in December 2013 by the International Integrated Reporting Council (IIRC).
+Another relevant aspect is that they draw up stand-alone documents on a voluntary basis, which are additional to their financial reports and which, though similar in their overall information objectives (showing the degree of sustainable development), adopt dissimilar reporting models, adding a distinctive feature to our inquiry.
+In particular, the models utilized by the three SMEs are inspired to a different degree by two references, that is, the sustainability reporting according to the indications by the Global Reporting Initiative (GRI) and the integrated reporting following the framework published in December 2013 by the International Integrated Reporting Council (IIRC).
 These two forms of reporting are the most used nowadays to visualize and measure the pathway to sustainable development by companies.

-Therefore, while investigating the reporting experiences of the three SMEs, we will also examine the different ways and features through which this category of organisations may fulfill the purpose of representing their distinctive routes to sustainable development.
+Therefore, while investigating the reporting experiences of the three SMEs, we will also examine the different ways and features through which this category of organizations may fulfil the purpose of representing their distinctive routes to sustainable development.
 This will also allow us to express some more general reflections on the uneasy relationships between SMEs and reporting on sustainable development.
-To put it differently, the paper locates itself in that strand of literature that attempts to "bring sustainability down to earth" (Dyllick, 1999; Dyllick et al., 1999; Dyllick & Hockerts, 2002; Fussler & James, 1996; Reinhardt, 1999).
+To put it differently, the paper locates itself in that strand of literature that attempts to "bring sustainability down to earth" (Dyllick, 1999; Dyllick, Belz, & Schneidewind, 1999; Dyllick & Hockerts, 2002; Fussler & James, 1996; Reinhardt, 1999).

 The paper is structured as follows.
 In the next section, a brief literature review on the studies that have been developed by academics on the reporting practices of SMEs in the area of sustainable development is presented.
-Then, the key organisations, standards, and frameworks existing to date in this area of the corporate reporting landscape are described.
-In particular, the two basic reporting models which constitute here the adopted framework of analysis - sustainability reporting by the GRI and integrated reporting by the IIRC - are briefly illustrated in order to better appreciate the contents of, and the differences between, the respective approaches.
-In the fourth section, the methodology adopted to conduct the analysis is described.
-Then, the cases of the SME case are presented.
-After an illustration of their distinctive features and journeys towards sustainable development, their business cases as well as their reports are examined against the key features of the GRI Guidelines and Standards and the International <IR> Framework.
-A sixth section will follow where a comparison amid the three reporting experiences is carried out.
+Then, the key organizations, standards, and frameworks existing to date in this area of the corporate reporting landscape are described.
+In particular, the two basic reporting models, which constitute here the adopted framework of analysis-sustainability reporting by the GRI and integrated reporting by the IIRC-are briefly illustrated in order to better appreciate the contents of, and the differences between, the respective approaches.
+In Section 4, the methodology adopted to conduct the analysis is described.
+Then, the cases of the SME are presented.
+After an illustration of their distinctive features and journeys towards sustainable development, their business cases and their reports are examined against the key features of the GRI guidelines and standards and the International <IR> Framework.
+Section 6 will follow where a comparison amid the three reporting experiences is carried out.
 Answers to the research questions will be proposed.
 A final section, in which some generalized considerations and limitations of this work and future research paths will be provided, draws the paper to a close.